MariGsp/Court-Counter/README.md

 # CourtCounter
 Second project of the Udacity Android Basics course: Practice set "Making an app interactive".
-App to track scores in a basketball game.
+App for tracking scores in a basketball game.